scala/scala3/docs/docs/reference/dropped-features/this-qualifier.md

 The `private[this]` and `protected[this]` access modifiers are deprecated and will be phased out.

-Previously, these modifier were needed
+Previously, these modifiers were needed

  - for avoiding the generation of getters and setters
  - for excluding code under a `private[this]` from variance checks.
 (Scala 2 also excludes `protected[this]` but this was found to be unsound and was therefore removed).